LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**Grails State of the Union**](https://agenda.greachconf.com/talk/grails-state-of-theunion), by [Graeme Rocher](https://agenda.greachconf.com/speaker/graeme-rocher) ([@graemerocher](https://twitter.com/graemerocher))

-Another interesting state review of Grails by Graeme.
+Another interesting status review of Grails by Graeme.
 This time it was focused on how Grails is already benefiting from Micronaut, and how to take advantage of those benefits using Grails.
 He encouraged all the Grails plugin developers to migrate them to Micronaut so they can be used not only from Grails but also in other use cases.

 [**What's new in Asciidoctor**](https://agenda.greachconf.com/talk/whats-new-in-asciidoctor), by [Schalk Cronjé](https://agenda.greachconf.com/speaker/schalk-cronje) ([@ysb33r](https://twitter.com/ysb33r))

-My first choice on Saturday morning was to learn all the new things that [Asciidoctor](https://asciidoctor.org/) is bringing.
+My first choice on Saturday morning was to learn all the new things that [Asciidoctor](https://asciidoctor.org/) is introducing.
 Schalk explained clearly lots of new features, making everything much more simple and intuitive.
-Curiously, Schalk released on Friday night [version 2.0.0](https://github.com/asciidoctor/asciidoctor-gradle-plugin/releases/tag/release_2_0_0) of the [Asciidoctor Gradle plugin](https://github.com/asciidoctor/asciidoctor-gradle-plugin), written entirely in Groovy.
+Curiously, Schalk released during the conference [version 2.0.0](https://github.com/asciidoctor/asciidoctor-gradle-plugin/releases/tag/release_2_0_0) of the [Asciidoctor Gradle plugin](https://github.com/asciidoctor/asciidoctor-gradle-plugin), written entirely in Groovy.

 I'm not using Asciidoctor enough lately and I regret it, as it's fantastic.

 [**What's new in Gradle 5?**](https://agenda.greachconf.com/talk/whats-new-in-gradle-5), by [Andrés Almiray](https://agenda.greachconf.com/speaker/andres-almiray) ([@aalmiray](https://twitter.com/aalmiray))

 Andrés summarized all the new things that are coming with Gradle 5.0, highlighting Kotlin DSL 1.0 integration for those who are ready to use it.
 Gradle 5.0 will have better dependency management and several build performance improvements related to composite builds, build cache management and build scans.
-He even demoed some of the features, I specially liked how the current Gradle build scans looks like.
+He even demoed some of the features, I specially liked how the Gradle build scans functionality looks like.

 [**Creating Micronaut Configurations**](https://agenda.greachconf.com/talk/creating-micronaut-configurations), by [Iván López](https://agenda.greachconf.com/speaker/ivan-lopez) ([@ilopmar](https://twitter.com/ilopmar))

-This year Iván was not organizing the conference, he even had time to attend lots of talks, but he delivered as usual one of the most useful talks in the conference.
+This year Iván was not organizing the conference, he even had time to attend lots of talks, but he delivered as usual one of the most useful talks.
 He reviewed how Micronaut configurations work and explained in detail how to create a new one.
 There are several different options to extend the framework via configurations and looks quite easy.

 [**(Automated) Security Testing in a DevOps world**](https://agenda.greachconf.com/talk/automated-security-testing-in-a-devops-world), by [Kevin Wittek](https://agenda.greachconf.com/speaker/kevin-wittek) ([@kiview](https://twitter.com/kiview))